dkvz/new-blog-poc/README.md

 - [x] Re-add the reveal animations for cards?
 - [x] Re-add the page transition animation (styles are already there)
 - [x] Les paragraphes doivent être bien plus aérés pour les articles - Encore plus sur grand écran.
-- [ ] I could add a reveal effect on images (and maybe titles?) using other intersection observers.
 - [ ] Socials should be in the menu.
 - [ ] My typography is usually bad, especially on large screens and the article page looks BAD.
 - [x] Reconcile menu code in article.html.